Religious Accommodation for Students

 For the purposes of this Policy:

-1. A "reasonable accommodation” is any change in an academic course or program of study with respect to the way tasks or responsibilities are customarily done that enables a student to observe their religious practice or belief without creating undue hardship.
+- A "reasonable accommodation” is any change in a University program or activity, including class attendance, with respect to the way tasks or responsibilities are customarily done that enables a student to observe their religious practice or belief without creating undue hardship.

-3. “Undue hardship” occurs when granting a requested accommodation would require significant expense or difficulty for the University, or would result in the inability of the student to perform an essential function of their course/program of study.
+- “Undue hardship” occurs when granting a requested accommodation would require more than a minor expense or difficulty for the University, or would result in the inability of the student to perform an essential function or to fulfill an essential element of the University program or activity.
+Examples of undue hardship include but are not limited to instances where the accommodation infringes on other students’ rights or benefits, impairs classroom or program safety, or causes other students to carry the accommodated student’s share of potentially burdensome work.
 The determination of undue hardship is dependent on the facts of each individual situation.

 III.
 Policy

-UNC Charlotte provides reasonable accommodations, including a minimum of two excused absences each academic year, for religious observances required by a student’s religious practice or belief.
-Such reasonable accommodations must be requested in accordance with the procedures in this Policy, and include the opportunity for the student to make up any tests or other work missed due to an excused absence for a religious observance.
-An accommodation request imposes responsibilities and obligations on both the University and the student requesting the accommodation.
-UNC Charlotte faculty are required, as part of their responsibility to their students and the University, to adhere to this Policy and ensure its full and fair implementation by reasonably accommodating individual religious practices or beliefs.
-Regardless of any accommodation that may be granted, UNC Charlotte students are responsible for satisfying all academic objectives, requirements and prerequisites as determined by their instructor and the University.
+UNC Charlotte employees are required, as part of their responsibility to students and the University, to adhere to this Policy and to ensure its full and fair implementation by reasonably accommodating individual religious practices or beliefs.
+Regardless of any accommodation that may be granted, UNC Charlotte students are responsible for satisfying all academic or other programmatic objectives, requirements and prerequisites as determined by the University.

 IV.
 Procedure

-5. Excused absences from classes or examinations for religious observances will not be counted against any mandatory attendance requirements, but they do not relieve students from responsibility for any part of the course work required during the period of absence.
+- Excused absences from classes, activities, or examinations for religious observances will not be counted against any mandatory attendance requirements, but they do not relieve students from responsibility for any part of the course work required during the period of absence.
 The instructor may appropriately respond if the student fails to satisfactorily complete any alternative assignment or examination.

 V. Compliance

-Failure to comply with this Policy is a violation of University Policy and subject to disciplinary action in accordance with University Policy 801, Violation of University Policy.
+Failure by an employee to comply with this Policy is a violation of University Policy and subject to disciplinary action in accordance with University Policy 501, Nondiscrimination and/or University Policy 801, Violation of University Policy.

 Authority: Chancellor